 9 Issuance of AQF certification documentation

-An NVR registered training organisation must not issue AQF certification documentation to any person unless the person is a VET student who the organisation has assessed as meeting the requirements of the training product.
+A WA registered provider must not issue AQF certification documentation to any person unless the person is a VET student who the provider has assessed as meeting the requirements of the training product.

-Where an NVR registered training organisation has assessed a VET student as meeting the requirements of the training product in accordance with subsection (1), the organisation must ensure the AQF certification documentation is issued to the VET student within 30 calendar days from the completion of the assessment, provided the VET student:
+Where a WA registered provider has assessed a VET student as meeting the requirements of the training product in accordance with subsection (1), the provider must ensure the AQF certification documentation is issued to the VET student within 30 calendar days from the completion of the assessment, provided the VET student:

 has completed the AQF qualification or completed one or more units of an AQF qualification which they have subsequently withdrawn from; and

-has paid to the organisation all agreed fees associated with the training product.
+has paid to the provider all agreed fees associated with the training product.

 10 Records of AQF certification documentation and assessments

-An NVR registered training organisation must:
+A WA registered provider must:

 maintain a register in accordance with the AQF Qualifications Register Policy of all: